Learn Everything You Need to Know About These Common Firewood Terms!

-You would think that firewood would be simple.
-It’s just wood, right?
-Then you hear terms you’re unfamiliar with like cord, seasoned or pellets.
+You’d think firewood would be simple—it’s just wood, right?
+Then you hear unfamiliar firewood terms like cord, seasoned or pellets.

 If you’re frustrated, we understand!
-Unfortunately, there’s a lot of jargon within the firewood industry.
-What do all of these terms mean?
+Unfortunately, the firewood industry uses a lot of jargon.
+What do all these terms mean?

 This guide will give you a crash course on 23 terms related to essential firewood topics, including: